-Even if they’re big shots or they get publicity at the moment, I know they’re going to be miserable.
+Even if they’re like big shots or they get publicity in the moment, I know they’re going to be miserable.
 They’re going to be miserable.
 It might take a year, it might take a couple of years, a few years but they’re going to fall.
 And it’s going to hurt.
 And hopefully they’ll come out of that humbled, because that’s a necessary stage, and evolve beyond that.
 But many of them don’t.
 Many of them just paper over their ego, their validation neediness with more validation.
 It’s a horrible cycle.

 Tim, you’re falling into this trap.
 It’s great because I’m seeing more questions just validating that original hunch that I had, that intuition, just based on the earlier question.
 Here again, you’re actually getting to it yourself.

 You’re kind of seeing this but you don’t really point it out.
-One of the things you put in your brackets was, again just validating yourself unnecessarily, saying here in the brackets: “I’m usually quite unreactive…” When you hear that you’re like – the alarms go off. “…and I’m usually quite chill when challenged by women.
+One of the things you put in your brackets was, I mean again just validating yourself unnecessarily, saying here in the brackets: “I’m usually quite unreactive…” When you hear that you’re like – the alarms go off. “…and I’m usually quite chilled when challenged by women.
 And there’s this nagging feeling within me that hurts.”
 That’s good.
 That’s self-awareness.
 That’s evolution.
 That’s good.
 It’s maturity.

 But then you negate all that with the brackets: “Maybe because I knew they could’ve been mine.”
 And then you end it with, “…since I always have several options around.”